KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | ``--seed``             | Set random seed for dimension reduction determinism (default 42).
 Useful in replicating the results                      | Optional    |
 +------------------------+--------------------------------------------------------------------------------------------------------------------------+-------------+

-You can view the complete command line options using ``autometa-kmers -h``
+You can view the complete command-line options using ``autometa-kmers -h``

 The above command generates the following files: